ibm-cloud-docs/key-protect/key-rings.md

 key rings, it might be necessary to move a key from an existing key ring to a new key ring that has different IAM permissions.
-For example, you might be onboarding a team that will need specific access to a key that belongs to a custom, non-default key ring that you previously made.
+For example, you might be onboarding a team that will need specific access to a key that belongs to a custom, non-default key ring that was previously made.
 You can create a new key ring that is dedicated to the onboarding team and, since keys can only be associated with one key ring at a time, you will need to move the key to the new key ring.